 - Smart metering enables us to perform data analytics to improve outage identification and facilitate quicker resolution.

 - Digital solutions enhance operational resiliency and reduce service disruption.

 - Upgraded substations will be more resistant to extreme precipitation and flooding.

 - Underground Transmission and Distribution can withstand more severe weather events.

 - Leasing emergency backup generation capacity and battery storage improves our system’s resilience.

-The retirement of our smaller, inefficient coal-fired power generation units and the addition of the natural gas combustion turbines will continue to reduce our operational carbon emissions and maintain our progress toward a cleaner energy future, providing our customers an affordable option for delivering abundant, safe and reliable energy.
+The retirement of our smaller, inefficient coal-fired power generation units and the addition of the natural gas combustion turbines will continue to reduce our operational carbon emissions and maintain our progress toward a cleaner energy future, providing our customers an affordable option for delivering energy.